Ingredients

 Method

 Bring guajillo and morita chiles and 1½ cups water to a boil in a medium saucepan.
-Cover, remove from heat, and let sit 30 minutes to allow chiles to soften.
+Cover, remove from heat, and let sit 30 minutes to let chiles soften.

 Place fish in a large bowl or baking dish.
 Transfer chile mixture and soaking liquid to a blender.
 Add orange juice, achiote paste, 4 garlic cloves, ¼ cup lime juice, and 1 Tbsp. salt and purée until smooth, about 2 minutes.
-Set aside 1 cup chile sauce, uncovered, at room temperature for serving.
-Pour remaining sauce over fish and toss to coat.
-Cover and chill at least 1 hour and up to 3 hours.
+Reserve 1 cup chile sauce for serving; leave uncovered at room temperature.
+Pour remaining purée over fish; toss to coat.
+Cover and chill 1–3 hours.

-Meanwhile, mix onion, habanero chile, pineapple, 3 Tbsp. cilantro, remaining finely chopped garlic clove, 3 Tbsp. lime juice, and 1½ tsp. salt in a medium bowl.
-Cover salsa and chill until ready to use.
+Meanwhile, mix onion, habanero chile, pineapple, 3 Tbsp. cilantro, and remaining garlic clove, 3 Tbsp. lime juice, and 1½ tsp. salt in a medium bowl.
+Cover and chill until ready to use.

-Prepare a grill for medium-high heat; thoroughly clean grate and brush with oil.
-Working in batches if necessary, grill fish, leaving a few inches of space between each piece, until marinade is dried and beginning to char, about 2 minutes.
-Using a fish spatula, release fish from grate, turn, and continue to grill until charred on second side and flesh flakes easily with a fork, about 3 minutes more.
+Prepare a grill for medium-high heat; thoroughly clean grates and brush with oil.
+Working in batches if necessary, grill fish, leaving a few inches of space between each piece, until marinade is dried and begins to caramelize and char, 2–3 minutes.
+Using a fish spatula, release fish from grates, turn, and continue to grill until charred on second side and flesh flakes easily with a fork, 2–3 minutes more.
 Transfer to a cutting board and let rest 10 minutes.

-Grill tortillas until just beginning to brown in spots, about 30 seconds per side.
-Top each tortilla with a piece of fish, then a schmear of reserved chile sauce, a spoonful of pineapple salsa, and some cilantro leaves.
+Grill tortillas until just beginning to char, about 30 seconds per side.
+Top each tortilla with a piece of fish, a light schmear of reserved chile purée, and a spoonful of pineapple salsa.
+Top with cilantro.
 Serve with lime wedges for squeezing over.

 Do Ahead: Pineapple salsa can be made 4 hours ahead.
 Keep chilled.